 Launched in 2009, the Alliance for Water Stewardship (AWS) is a global, member collaboration, comprised of businesses, non-governmental organizations and public sector groups, committed to local water resources through the adoption and promotion of a universal framework for the sustainable use of water.
-The International Water Stewardship system drives, recognizes, and rewards improved water stewardship performance through the AWS Standard, a comprehensive global standard intended to drive social, environmental and economic benefits at the scale of a catchment.
+The International Water Stewardship system drives, recognizes, and rewards improved water stewardship performance through the AWS Standard, the first, comprehensive, global standard for measuring responsible water stewardship across social, cultural, environmental and economic criteria.

 It achieves this by engaging sites in understanding and addressing shared water challenges as well as site water risks and opportunities.
 It asks sites to address these challenges in a way that progressively moves them to best practice in terms of five outcomes:

 - Good water quality status